ConstantinoSchillebeeckx/cookiecutter-data-science/{{cookiecutter.repo_name}}/README.md

     │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── setup          <- Scripts generically used at time of project setup │   │   └── setup_git_repo.sh
     │   │
-    │   ├── setup          <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   └── setup_git_repo.sh
-    │   │
     │   └── viz            <- Scripts to create exploratory and results oriented visualizations │
-    └──
+    └── test_environment.py